USS Davis (DD-937): Vietnam War third deployment

-Davis and guided missile frigate Dewey departed Newport on 4 June 1972, rendezvoused with America off Cape Henry, Virginia, and set course for the Philippines; six days later, Admital Elmo Zumwalt, the Chief of Naval Operations, sent a message to the Vietnam-bound ships.
+Davis and guided missile frigate Dewey departed Newport on 4 June 1972, rendezvoused with America off Cape Henry, Virginia, and set course for the Philippines; six days later, Admiral Elmo Zumwalt, the Chief of Naval Operations, sent a message to the Vietnam-bound ships.
 "The intensified aggression by the North Vietnamese has required expeditious augmentation of Yankee Station forces to protect U.S. lives in SVN [South Vietnam].
 The enemy has increased the level of hostilities and has embarked on a campaign designed to disrupt Vietnamization efforts.
 It is our job to hold the line.
 The following weeks will require the fullest of your professional competence.
 Many teammates are in position and await your arrival."

 Joined on 15 June 1972 by the oiler Waccamaw, slated to provide "refueling services until it was certain that the ships had sufficient fuel to [enable them to] arrive in Subic Bay with a 30 per cent reserve," the ships rounded the Cape of Good Hope on the "first day of the South African winter, but the cloudy skies and blustery seas," wrote Dewey's historian, "did not prevent Americas COD [Carrier On-board Delivery] aircraft from flying several tons of much-awaited mail from Cape Town out to the ships..."
 On the same day Waccamaw was detached (26 June), the ships "chopped" to the Seventh Fleet.
 Consequently, America, Dewey and Davis reached the Philippines on 6 July 1972, "completing a 13,000 mile transit remarkable for the degree of cooperation and coordination among the ships involved..."
 Upon her arrival at Subic, Davis received .50-caliber machine guns, Redeye missiles and filled her magazines (4-8 July), then sailed for her first gunline deployment in the waters off Quảng Trị province, South Vietnam.

 While "gunfire support, rearming and refueling" characterized the routine of a destroyer off the coast of Vietnam, rescue operations broke the routine.
 On 19 July 1972, 37-millimeter antiaircraft fire hit an F-4D Phantom II of the 7th Tactical Fighter Squadron, during a mission to destroy PAVN bunkers near the DMZ, forcing both crewmen to eject.
 Davis and Eversole proceeded to the scene and rescued one crewman each.